samjhill/brickquest/docs/BRICK_ECONOMY_GUIDE.md

 - **Effect**: Teleportation network for allies
 - **Build Time**: 3 turns

 This brick economy system transforms BrickQuest into a truly unique hybrid experience, combining the strategic depth of card games with the creative satisfaction of physical building.
-The tactile nature of brick management adds a new dimension to gameplay while maintaining the game's core mechanics and accessibility.
+The tacstud nature of brick management adds a new dimension to gameplay while maintaining the game's core mechanics and accessibility.